wguilherme/nodejs-docker-heroku/README.md

 heroku create

-// build the image and push to Container Registry: heroku container:push -a APP_NAME
+// build the image and push to Container Registry: heroku container:push web

-// release the image to your app: heroku container:release -a APP_NAME
+// release the image to your app: heroku container:release -web

 // open the app in your browser heroku open